neofob/quickscope/README.md

 quickscope oscilloscope program by calling just 4 C API functions.

-### If You Like What You See
+### If You Like What You See Let Me Know

-If you like what you see, keep in mind that quickscope it currently unstable.
-That does not necessarly means it's buggy, but just that it may be subject to have interface changes.
-If you like you can contact me, Lance, the developer through email, or whatever means that GitHub.com provides.
-I don't like spam.
-Email me at: lance.arsenault   _AT_ that big evil search company that does not give a shit about net neutrality, but used to, dot COM.
-Hint: 10^100 or you may just find my email address by 10^100ing it.
+lance.arsenault _at_ G mail .
+COM

+You may be the first.

 ----------------------------------------------------------------------